Frexom/KannaSucre/README.md

-# KannaSucre
+# KannaSucre Bot
-Creating my first Discord Bot
+Creating my first Discord Bot.
-This code is a brand new Discord bot created by myself.
+This code is a brand new Discord bot created by all by myself.
-If you want to use my code, ask @Frexom2 on twitter first and quote my personal Twitter or GitHub in your code.
+If you want to use my code, please ask @KannaSucreBot on twitter first and quote my personal Twitter or GitHub in your code.
 Thanks for reading!